 Accounting Cost-Volume-Profit Analysis

-Earlier we calculated the sales required for designed income using the equation technique.
-We will now calculate such sales using the contribution margin technique.
+Earlier we calculated the sales required for desired profits by using the equation technique.
+We will now calculate such sales by using the contribution margin technique.

 Let's go back to our contribution margin equation: